wso2-attic/esb-connectors/hubspot/hubspot-connector/hubspot-connector-1.0.0/README.txt

    iv)   contactLastName            -  String value for the contact's last name.
-   v)    contactWebsite             -  Website address for the contact's website. vi)   contactPhone               -  String value for the contact's phone number. vii)  companyName                -  String value for the company name. viii) companyDescription         -  String value for the company description. ix)   companyCountry             -  String value for the company's country.
+   v)    contactWebsite             -  Website address for the contact's website. vi)   contactPhone               -  String value for the contact's phone number.
+   Vii)  contactAddress             -  String value for the contact's address. viii) companyName                -  String value for the company name. ix)   companyDescription         -  String value for the company description.
-   x)    companyCity                -  String value for the company's city. xi)   companyWebsite             -  Website address for the company's website. xii)  dealName                   -  String value for the deal name. xiii) dealAmount                 -  Integer value for deal amount. xiv)  timeout                    -  Integer value for timeout(default value is 15000).
+   x)    companyCountry             -  String value for the company's country. xi)   companyCity                -  String value for the company's city. xii)  companyWebsite             -  Website address for the company's website. xiii) dealName                   -  String value for the deal name. xiv)  dealAmount                 -  Integer value for deal amount. xv)   timeout                    -  Integer value for timeout(Default value is 15000.If "addContactToCompany" mandatory test case is failing increase the value).

  8. Navigate to "{ESB_CONNECTOR_HOME}/" and run the following command.